Eye Contact when Communicating. The importance of Eye Contact

-Eye Contact is just one of the four key problems children have when it comes to creating a good first impression, at least here in the UK.
+Why is eye contact important when communicating?
+It's one of the four key problems children have when it comes to creating a good first impression, at least here in the UK.

 What does it mean to have good eye contact?

 It means looking someone straight in the eye when you are talking to them.
-When I meet my younger students for the first time, I always smile, look them in the eye, introduce myself and try to shake their hands.
 Ninety-nine percent of the time they are looking down, they do not introduce themselves, they give a half-hearted handshake and start mumbling.

 By the end of the tutorial, they are looking at you straight in the eyes, smiling, introducing themselves confidently, whilst offering a firm handshake.
 You can see how happy and pleased they are with themselves.
-Twenty handshakes later and a few 'handshake and introduction' games during the tutorial, the whole process becomes almost second nature.
-I say 'almost' because it shouldn't end here - the children should practise at home; meeting and greeting at least one of their parents every morning, every day after school, and in the evening.
+The children need to practise also at home; meeting and greeting at least one of their parents every morning, every day after school, and in the evening.
 The 3 main things to look out for: a genuine smile, good eye contact and a firm handshake.